-The Type-it Microsatellite PCR Kit can be used with standard-quality primers purchased from established oligonucleotide manufacturers.
-Primers should be purchased desalted or purified, for example, using reverse-phase purification, HPLC purification, or related purification technologies, and dissolved in TE (10 mM Tris, 1 mM EDTA, pH 8.0) to obtain a 50 or 100 μM stock solution (see Table 2).
+The Type-it Mutation Detect PCR Kit can be used with standard-quality primers purchased from established oligonucleotide manufacturers.
+Primers should be purchased desalted or purified, for example, using reverse phase purification, HPLC purification, or related purification technologies, and dissolved in TE (10 mM Tris, 1 mM EDTA, pH 8.0) to obtain a 50 or 100 μ M stock solution (see Table 3, page 14).
 Primer quality is a crucial factor for successful multiplex PCR.
 Problems encountered in multiplex PCR are frequently due to the use of incorrect primer concentrations or low-quality primers.

-Multiplex PCR of microsatellite loci is frequently performed using fluorescently labeled primers.
-Ensure that the fluorescent labels are compatible with the detection system used.
-Usually, microsatellites are detected using high-resolution sequencing instruments, such as the ABI PRISM[®] 3100, Applied Biosystems[®] 3130 or 3130xl, or Applied Biosystems 3730 or 3730xl Genetic Analyzer.
+Multiplex PCR of mutation targets is sometimes performed using primers labeled with fluorescent dyes followed by subsequent detection on high-resolution sequencing instruments such as the ABI PRISM® 3100 Genetic Analyzer, Applied Biosystems® 3130 or 3130xl Genetic Analyzer, or Applied Biosystems 3730 or 3730xl DNA Analyzer.
+Ensure that your fluorescent labels are compatible with the detection system used.
+We recommend combining fluorescent dyes for multiplex PCR according to the instructions of the detection instrument's manufacturer.
 Different fluorescent dyes may give differing signal intensities on a particular detection instrument, although comparable amounts of PCR product are generated.
-We recommend combining fluorescent dyes for multiplex PCR according to the instructions of the detection instrument manufacturer.
-Primers labeled with fluorescent dyes should always be kept in the dark to prevent the fluorescent dye from bleaching.
-The use of HPLC-grade primers is recommended.
-Fluorescent labels should be chosen so that they are compatible with your detection instrument.
-See Appendix C and Appendix E, pages 39 and 43, respectively for general guidelines on handling and storage of fluorescently labeled primers.
+Primers labeled with fluorescent dyes should always be protected from light to prevent the fluorescent dye from bleaching.
+The use of HPLC grade primers is recommended.
+See Appendix C and Appendix D, pages 40 and 45, respectively, for general guidelines on handling and storage of fluorescently labeled primers.

-- The functionality of all primer pairs should be tested in singleplex reactions before combining them in a multiplex PCR assay. - For easy handling of the numerous primers used in multiplex PCR, we recommend the preparation of a primer mix containing all primers at equimolar concentrations. - The primer mix should be prepared in TE, as described in Table 2, and stored in small aliquots at -20°C to avoid repeated freezing and thawing.
-Multiple freeze-thaw cycles of the primer mix may lead to decreased assay performance.
+- The functionality of all primer pairs should be tested in singleplex reactions before combining them in a multiplex PCR mutation assay. - For easy handling of the numerous primers used in multiplex PCR, we recommend the preparation of a primer mix containing all primers at equimolar concentrations. - The primer mix should be prepared in TE, as described in Table 3 (page 14) and stored in small aliquots at -20°C to avoid repeated freezing and thawing.
+Multiple freeze/thaw cycles of the primer mix may lead to decreased assay performance.

-Concentration of primer stock [†] 50 μM (50 pmol/μl) 100 μM (100 pmol/μl)
+Concentration of primer stock † 50 μM (50 pmol/μl) 100 μM (100 pmol/μl)

 Each primer 20 μl 10 μl

 TE Buffer Variable Variable

 Total volume 500 μl 500 μl

-Table 2.
+Table 3.
 Preparation of 10x primer mix (containing 2 μM each primer)